-Accept that it’s part of being human to sometimes feel miserable when your partner’s away and know that feeling that way doesn’t make you a cry baby or any less self-sufficient.
+Accept that it’s part of being human to sometimes feel miserable when your partner’s away.
+Know that feeling that way doesn’t make you a cry baby or any less self-sufficient.
 It’s 100% normal to have some bad days when life entails repeated or long-term separations from your partner.
-It’s right to need and seek security through physical closeness in intimate relationships and being apart a great deal is a legitimate strain.
-Owning sad feelings will make it easier to deal with them head on and not get caught up in feeling ashamed of them or resentful of your partner.
+It’s right to need and seek security through physical closeness in intimate relationships.
+Being apart regularly is a legitimate strain.
+Owning sad feelings will make it easier to deal with them and not get caught up in shame and resentment.

 Travel together whenever possible

-It’s a good way to stay closely connected to each other’s worlds if you can go together occasionally on the regular trips away instead of separately, even for work.
-Sometimes it can’t be done, but if it’s possible, it can give the partner who normally stays at home a much better feel and appreciation of what life is like for the away partner.
-This can help integrate your lives more on an emotional level and help the partner who doesn’t travel as much to feel more connected to what’s going on in the life of the frequent traveller.
+It’s a good way to stay closely connected to each other’s worlds if you can go together occasionally on the regular trips, even for work.
+Sometimes it can’t be done, but if it’s possible, it can give the ‘home’ partner a feel for the other’s life away.
+This helps integrate your lives more on an emotional level and feel more connected to the life of the traveling partner.

 Can you put a date on it?

-If being apart a lot isn’t desirable to you as a couple it may help you both to think ahead and plan a termination date for the situation.
-While it’s not always possible in every situation, this is a great way for couples who are feeling the strain and never meant for the situation to be permanent to have the end in sight and a definite goal to look forward to.
+If being apart isn’t desirable to you as a couple it helps to plan a termination date for the situation.
+While it’s not always possible, this is a great way for couples who are feeling the strain to have a goal to look forward to.
 An unclear time-frame for the future is more likely to feed anxiety and resentment.

 Don’t punish each other for having to spend time apart

-If the time apart isn’t working for you as a couple then you have to look at other options or use strategies such as these to deal with the situation until you can improve it.
-Don’t punish each other for your struggles in the meantime.
-It’s normal to feel lousy about being apart and to have bad days when you’re lonely and frustrated.
-Be understanding not judgemental – it doesn’t help to be hard on each other or to expect 100% cheeriness on every long distance call.
+If the time apart isn’t working for you as a couple then you have to look at other options or coping strategies.
+Don’t punish each other for your loneliness.
+It’s normal to feel lousy about being apart and to have bad days.
+Be understanding not judgmental.
+It doesn’t help to be hard on each other, or to expect 100% cheeriness on every call.